 Bringing over 30 years of experience to the news industry, Javier Zarracina is a dedicated proponent of the power of visual storytelling as a transformative catalyst for newsrooms and media enterprises.

-Javier's extensive professional background includes roles as Graphics Editor at Vox.com, Graphics and Data Editor at the Los Angeles Times, and Graphics Director of The Boston Globe and Deputy Graphics Director at the San Jose Mercury News.
+Javier's professional background includes roles as Graphics Editor at Vox.com, Graphics and Data Editor at the Los Angeles Times, and Graphics Director of The Boston Globe and Deputy Graphics Director at the San Jose Mercury News.

 Internationally, Javier was Graphics Director at El Correo in Bilbao, Spain.